sitegeist/Sitegeist.LostInTranslation/README.md

 The plugin includes a translation cache for the DeepL API that stores the individual text parts and their translated result for up to one week.
 By default, the cache is enabled.
-To disable the cache, you need to set the following setting:
+To disable the cache, set the following setting:

 ```yaml
 Sitegeist: